 While children may be especially sensitive to pesticides compared to adults, there are currently no data showing that children have increased sensitivity specifically to glyphosate.

 Glyphosate binds tightly to soil.
 It can persist in soil for up to 6 months depending on the climate and the type of soil it is in.
 Glyphosate is broken down by bacteria in the soil.

 Glyphosate is not likely to get into groundwater because it binds tightly to soil.
 In one study, half the glyphosate in dead leaves broke down in 8 or 9 days.
 Another study found that some glyphosate was taken up by carrots and lettuce after the soil was treated with it.

 Pure glyphosate is low in toxicity to fish and wildlife, but some products containing glyphosate may be toxic because of the other ingredients in them.
 Glyphosate may affect fish and wildlife indirectly because killing the plants alters the animals' habitat.

 Where can I get more information?

-For more detailed information see the Glyphosate Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about glyphosate please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.